 |The Olympic Club||฿642||BTS National Stadium (map)|

 In recent years, Bangkok has experienced quite a boom in running.
 It’s gotten to the point where the most popular running routes actually become crowded during after-work hours.
+Running is also good for your own mental health.
 This boom also extends to races: if you’re competitive minded, there are now several shorter and longer races, including marathons, to choose from.
 While I used to be an avid runner a few years back, I’m now a bit out of the loop.
 My friend Chris Bickle helped me out a lot with the advice below (mistakes are all mine of course).

 Tracks and Loops